Beautiful Berry 'Nice Cream'

 What you do:

 -Break up the bananas into small chunks and place in food processor- the stronger your food processor is, the bigger chunks it can handle.
 I make mine about the width of 2 fingers so it doesn't take ages to blend.
-Then add spinach and protein powder, if using.
+Then add spinach, chia seeds and hemp hearts.

 -Add berries and almond milk.